 - SECO Protection des travailleuses

 According to the WHO, exclusive breastfeeding for 6 months and continued breastfeeding for 2 years and beyond is recommended for the health of the child and the mother.
 In many culture what is called “extended breastfeeding” is simply a “normal” breastfeeding duration.
 In Switzerland, breastfeeding beyond 12 months can provoke comments.
-Do you have questions about breastfeeding a toddler, the value and composition of your milk, or the psychological benefits of breastfeeding for attachment?
-Are you looking for arguments to defend your breastfeeding?
+Do you have questions about breastfeeding a toddler, the value and composition of your milk, or the psychological benefits of breastfeeding for attachment and bonding?
+Are you looking for arguments to defend your breastfeeding project?
 Here is some information: